We’ve a new review out on ‘Sperm Success and Immunity’ in Current Topics in Developmental Biology – read here

 Congrats to Ben Hopkins for passing his viva!

 Hot of the press, our Mol Cell Proteomics paper, lead by Irem Sepil, uses a novel quantitative proteomics method to identify new Drosophila seminal proteins.

 View all news »

-Stuart Wigby is a BBSRC David Phillips Research Fellow at the Edward Grey Institute, University of Oxford.
+Stuart Wigby is a BBSRC David Phillips Research Fellow at the Department of Zoology, University of Oxford.
 The Wigby lab studies the evolutionary biology of sex and death, mainly using the fruit fly, Drosophila melanogaster, as a model organism.

 We are interested in sexual selection, sexual conflict, speciation, sperm competition, kin selection, immunity, life history and ageing.

 - Wigby, S., Suarez, S. S., Lazzaro, B. P., Pizzari, T. & Wolfner, M. F. (2019) Sperm success and immunity. in Current Topics in Developmental Biology, 135, 287-313 read here

 - Sepil, I., Hopkins, B. R., Dean, R., Thézénas, M.-L., Charles, P. D., Konietzny, R., Fischer, R., Kessler, B., & Wigby, S. (2019).
 Quantitative proteomics identification of seminal fluid proteins in male Drosophila melanogaster.
 Molecular & Cellular Proteomics, 18, S46–S58.
 Open access